piiop/ai-case-study/README.md

 ## Impact

 * Although Sora remains unavailable to the public, the response to the video demos released in February 2024 has been impactful.
-Many news articles and videos were published with varying praise and critique of Sora's capabilities.
+Many news articles and videos were published with varying praise and critique of Sora's capabilities.[^3]

 * On May 14, 2024 Google announced Veo, their newest generative video model and direct competitor to Sora.
 Other generative video models include (but not are not limited to):